 When she isn’t getting up her geek quota for the week you can catch her procrastinating on her novel, dispensing wisdom on her blog, chillin’ with Bellossom with a piña colada or cooking up a storm in the kitchen with her trusty wooden spoon.

 Jordan is a beer-drinking, game-playing, fantasy-loving, unabashed nerd, who has his mantra tattooed on his arm in Latin: “Live with Passion.”
 Using that guiding principal, he has the ambition to do anything and everything.
 That includes recently proposing to his now fiancee on the Iron Throne.
 One distant fall ago he started a journey to pair beer with every Zelda dungeon out there.
-This is documented on his Tumblr, drink-to-the-past.tumblr.com.
+This is documented on his Tumblr, Drink to the Past.